Thamizhan: Production

-In 2001, producer G. Venkateswaran signed on Thirupathisamy to direct Vijay in an action film titled Velan.
-The film, a remake of the director's Telugu film Azad, saw Priyanka Chopra, winner of the beauty pageant Miss World 2000, being brought in by Venkateswaren to make her debut and play the lead female role.
-However, before production began, Thirupathisamy died in an accident and Venkateswaren duly decided to give debutant Majith a chance to direct a film with the same cast.
+In August 2001, producer G. Venkateswaran signed on Thirupathisamy to direct Vijay in an action film titled Velan.
+The film, a remake of the director's Telugu film Azad, saw Priyanka Chopra, winner of the beauty pageant Miss World 2000, being brought in by Venkateswaran to make her debut and play the lead female role.
+However, before production began, Thirupathisamy died in an accident and Venkateswaran duly decided to give debutant Majith a chance to direct a film with the same cast.
+Filming began eventually in November 2001, shortly after the release of Vijay's previous romantic drama movie, Shahjahan and lasted until March 2002.
 To prepare for her role in the film, Priyanka watched Tamil films and tried to pick up a Tamil accent.

 Gautami was initially selected to play Vijay's sister in the film, but was later replaced by Revathi.
 Vivek was signed on to film comedy scenes for a sum of ₹15 lakh.
 A new technical team of music director 18-year-old Imman, who had scored for serials earlier, and cinematographer Ekambaram, who had apprenticed with Jeeva, were also selected.
 Furthermore, the sets were designed by Sabu Cyril, dance choreography was by Raju Sundaram, and stunts were arranged by Super Subbarayan.

 A scene for the film featured the producer and lyricist Vairamuthu making guest appearances as themselves during a book launch event.
 The patriotic nature of the film led to a postal stamp being released with Vijay's face on it.
 The similarities of title and release date between Thamizhan and the Prashanth-starrer Thamizh created confusion, with the producers of both films unable to accommodate any changes.